When I tried watercolor for the first time after elementary school, I hated them.

-And some of us chose creativity: writing, music, painting, sculpture, dance, performance.
+Some of us chose creativity: writing, music, painting, sculpture, dance, performance.

 In the expressive arts community there's a mantra “process, not product”.
 I struggle with it – I love products.
-I'm a champion of beauty.
+I'm a champion for beauty.
 I feel good when my products turn out to my liking.

 The splattering about with a paintbrush with no goal has never been enjoyable for me.
 (And believe me, I've tried.)
 My works have been expressive, intuitive and true even without it.
 My process is lead by a vision – that's how I work, and that's what feels great to me.